-My gran loves her tea – specifically 5 Roses black tea.
+My gran loves her tea – specifically 5 Roses black tea bags.
 And when I say loves her tea, I mean 3 cups within the first hour of waking loves.
 (Yes, she happens to be British, which you might have guessed.)

 My gran took a lot of pride in her home – and she had all sorts of interesting tips and tricks to keep it clean and tidy.
 Even her large collection of copper pots, décor, and wall hangings – which were always shiny.

-There is so much we can learn by going a generation or two back – and I wanted to find out what other tips and tricks I could apply to my own home.
-So, I turned to one of my favourite Facebook groups – the Non-Consumer Advocate to see what ‘old school’ cleaning tips and hacks they learned along the way.
+There is so much we can learn by going a generation or two back – and I wanted to find out what other tips and tricks I could apply to my own house.
+So, I turned to one of my favorite Facebook groups – the Non-Consumer Advocate to see what ‘old school’ cleaning products, tips, and hacks they learned along the way.
 And they delivered!

 Of course, I had to share all this wonderful advice with you!

 40+ Housekeeping and Cleaning Tips From Grandma

 Susan O: Leftover vegetable cooking water, I freeze and use for the next batch of veg that needs boiling.
 After the water has been used for many different veg, it becomes veg broth, and I use it for the broth in homemade soups, just like Grandma did!
 It gives soups and sauces a wonderfully complex taste that isn’t accomplished any other way.

 Keep The Tears Away – Dealing With Onions

 Rebecca D: My grandma taught me that if you have a ceiling fan in your kitchen and turn it on while chopping onions, you won’t cry.

 Mary WS: Put your onion in the fridge for a few hours before chopping so you don’t cry!